gattoPulcioso/FilesChecker/README.md

 - Display a list of files in the selected folder.
 - Open and edit text files.
 - Save changes to files: file changes are saved automatically.
-- Files that have been checked as verified are kept in memory.
+- Files and folders that have been checked as verified are kept in memory.

 ## How to Run